The Epic Tales of Captain Underpants: Season 2

 A cyborg future version of George and Harold's nemesis Melvin takes over the school and replaces Mr. Krupp so he can get his younger self into Eliteanati Academy.

 Camp

 The third season involves George and Harold heading to a summer camp, with them having to deal with Mr. Krupp being the camp instructor and the eventful hijinx of the camp owned by the Federation of United National Camps (AKA the F.U.N.C.).

-In Space!
+In Outer Space!

-The fourth season involves George and Harold being recruited for a mysterious mission in space, but by the second episode, Melvin gets captured by Biglyans.
+The fourth season involves George and Harold being recruited for a mysterious mission in outer space, but by the second episode, Melvin gets captured by Biglyans (a large space alien species).